drunarayan/python4astronomy/readme.md

 1. Pandas & Numpy (dataframes and math libraries for Python)
 1. SQL (structured query language for querying astro databases)

-We expect to run for a total of 5 sessions ***every Friday starting Mar 28th, 2025***.
+We expect to run for a total of 5 sessions ***every Friday starting Oct 17th, 2025***.
 Look for a Google Meet schedule links to be available at this page ahead of the workshop start date.

 Please check this link below for ALL UPDATES.
 I will try not to send emails or notifications for any updates.
 All materials will show up on this link below.
 So please bookmark it check it frequently.